 Prior to Yale, Linh gained broad experience in nonprofits, government, philanthropy, and civic engagement to advance equitable sustainability.
 She launched the California Energy Service Corps AmeriCorps Program, which increased the water and energy efficiency of over 7,300 low-income family homes in the first year.
 At the Compton Foundation, she served as a Tom Ford Fellow and evaluated water, rural sustainability, and climate programs.
 She has advanced environmental and social change with the Presidio Trust of San Francisco and Farmworker Institute for Education, Leadership and Development (FIELD) and as the Stanford Habitat for Humanity Home Head Coordinator and Run Race Director.

-Linh holds a BA degree in Human Biology with a concentration in conservation and sustainable development from Stanford University.
+Linh also holds a BA degree in Human Biology with a concentration in conservation and sustainable development from Stanford University.